Computing Evolutionarily Stable Strategies in Multiplayer Games: Introduction

 From a biological perspective, we can interpret $\mathbf{x}^*$ as a distribution among ``normal'' individuals within a population, and consider a mutation that makes use of strategy $\mathbf{x}$, assuming that the proportion of the mutation in the population is $\epsilon$.
 In an ESS, the expected payoff of the mutation is smaller than the expected payoff of a normal individual, and hence the proportion of mutations will decrease and eventually disappear over time, with the composition of the population returning to being mostly $\mathbf{x}^*$.
 An ESS is therefore a mixed strategy of the column player that is immune to being overtaken by mutations.
 ESS was initially proposed by mathematical biologists motivated by applications such as population dynamics (e.g., maintaining robustness to mutations within a population of humans or animals)~\cite{Maynard73:Logic,Maynard82:Evolution}.
 A common example game is the 2x2 game where strategies correspond to an ``aggressive'' Hawk or a ``peaceful'' Dove strategy.
 A paper has recently proposed a similar game in which an aggressive malignant cell competes with a passive normal cell for biological energy, which has applications to cancer eradication~\cite{Dingli09:Cancer}.

-While Nash equilibrium is defined for general multiplayer games, ESS is traditionally defined specifically for two-player symmetric games.
+While Nash equilibrium is defined for general multiplayer games, ESS is traditionally studied in the context of symmetric two-player games.
 ESS is a refinement of Nash equilibrium.
 In particular, if $\mathbf{x}^*$ is an ESS, then $(\mathbf{x}^*,\mathbf{x}^*)$ (i.e., the strategy profile where both players play $\mathbf{x}^*$) is a (symmetric) Nash equilibrium~\cite{Maschler13:Game}.
 Of course the converse is not necessarily true (not every symmetric Nash equilibrium is an ESS), or else ESS would be a trivial refinement.
 In fact, ESS is not guaranteed to exist in games with more than two pure strategies per player (while Nash equilibrium is guaranteed to exist in all finite games).
 For example, while rock-paper-scissors has a mixed strategy Nash equilibrium (which puts equal weight on all three actions), it has no ESS~\cite{Maschler13:Game} (that work considers a version where payoffs are 1 for a victory, 0 for loss, and $\frac{2}{3}$ for a tie).